SpaceX rocket lifts off for space station trial run

 If its test flight is successful, SpaceX would become the first private company to reach the space station, a microgravity research complex for biological, materials, fluid physics and other science experiments and technology demonstrations.

-SpaceX and a second company, Orbital Sciences Corp, already hold contracts worth a combined $3.5 billion to fly cargo to the station.
+SpaceX and a second company, Orbital Sciences Corp ORB.N, already hold contracts worth a combined $3.5 billion to fly cargo to the station.

 SpaceX also is among four firms vying to build space taxis to fly astronauts, tourists and non-NASA researchers.